 Stops along the way:

 - Chimney Rock State Park, Chimney Rock, N.C.
 Take in show-stopping views, take a hike, say hello to animals.
 Try rock climbing.

 - Consolidated Gold Mine, Dahlonega, Ga.
 Go underground.
 Try your hand at gemstone mining.
 Pan for gold.

-I-75 South to Atlanta
+I-75 South into Atlanta

 Chattanooga (2 hours), Knoxville (3 hours 15 minutes), Nashville (4 hours)